 - A total of 5 or less than 5 individuals can hold only 50% of the total shares

-- Total of 100 shareholders must be part of the company after the first year
+- A total of 100 shareholders must be part of the company after the first year

 To conclude this article, let’s answer this question to settle it once and for all.

-Working for a REIT will help you gain experience in the market, understand the real estate trends, and learn about what to do and what not to do.
-This job will help you in the long run as all experience is valuable, and it’ll help you make greater decisions to further your career growth.
+Working for a REIT will help you gain experience in the market, understand real estate trends, and learn about what to do and what not to do.
+This job will help you in the long run as all experience is valuable and help you make greater decisions to further your career growth.

 You can choose from multiple jobs.
 Even the basic ones offer learning experiences you can use to climb the hierarchy if you wish.
 Move from the fieldwork and into a managerial position.
 Make some calculated investments along the way that you think will return a high yield.